Alejogb1/job-board/blog-data/why-are-tf-idf-values-identical.md

 Now, consider the actual **data characteristics** themselves.
 Let's say the document corpus you are analyzing includes documents which are substantially similar, or if many documents have an unusual amount of overlap in their vocabulary.
 This often happens when analyzing news articles from the same news agency where common events are discussed using similar language, or in the cases of research papers where abstracts all use highly standardized terminology.
 In these situations, some or many document pairs may very well demonstrate similar patterns of term occurrences, resulting in closely matching tf-idf values irrespective of correct pre-processing or implementation.
 The 'importance' signal of tf-idf becomes diluted when a wide corpus presents itself as a collection of repetitions.
 A project involving analyzing legal documents highlighted this for me; similar clauses across different documents had high tf-idf values, but they weren't really useful for differentiating documents.

-Okay, let's delve into some practical examples through code.
+, let's delve into some practical examples through code.
 For these examples, I'll use python and `scikit-learn`, a common library for this purpose.

 **Code Snippet 1: Basic tf-idf without proper pre-processing**